 Analog vs. Digital Printing

-There’s a significant transformation in the printing process when comparing analog to digital processes.
-In analog printing the points of control are typically quite flexible:
+There’s a significant transformation in the printing process when comparing analogue to digital print processes.
+In analogue printing the points of control are typically quite flexible:

-Analog processes offer a stable original (often tailored for one type of output - colour slide for llfochrome and colour negative for c-print) and flexible media.
+Analogue processes offer a stable original (often tailored for one type of output - colour slide for Ilfochrome and colour negative for c-print) and flexible media.
 Digital processes offer a flexible original (capable of being derived from and output to any medium) and stable media.
-Rather than enhancing a static original with media you enhance a flexible original before medication.
+Rather than enhancing a static original with media, you enhance a flexible original before medication.

 This means that many of the adjustments to an image that used to be made while printing (and there’s less handling of media).
 This displacement is in part because you have enormous control over the data you send to the printer.
-Image-editing software (Adobe Photoshop being the premiere product of its type) provides that control.
+Image-editing software (Adobe Photoshop is the premier product of its type) provides that control.